data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-63

-*Solution*.
-We should have a single function to remove whatever number of leading spaces the string happens to have.
+*Solution.* We should have a single function to remove whatever number of leading spaces the string happens to have.
 The design above has the problem that we have to figure out how many leading spaces there are before we can call the appropriate function, which means that most of the work that should be performed by the function will have to be performed when the function is called.
 Thus separation of concerns is not achieved.

 [Continue](btn:next)